 Hint: While it may be tempting to try to cover up the dots on the domino, the paper will push down into the indentations and will give your finished pendant a ‘punched’ look.
 Besides, it’s fun to be able to prove you really made this from a domino!

-Seal your paper on both sides with the Mod Podge or other sealant glue.
-Allow to dry for several hours or overnight.
+Seal your paper on both sides with ultra seal glue.
+It needs to dry for several hours or overnight.

-Once your paper has dried, you can prepare it for the domino.
+Once the paper is dry, you can prepare it for the domino.
 Apply a thick layer of glue to the flat side of your domino.

 Place the glue applied side of the domino to the back of your paper.
-Allow to dry for several hours.
+Let dry for several hours.

-Apply a second layer of glue to your paper including the edge.
-Gluing the edge will keep your paper from soaking up water marks.
+Brush a second layer of glue to your paper including the edge.
+Gluing the edge will keep your paper from soaking up watermarks.

-Mix the resin according to label directions using your cups and stir stix.
+Here comes the fun part of this domino resin pendant tutorial.
+It’s time to add the resin!
+The crystal doming resin mixes 1 part resin to 1 part hardener by volume.
+If you are using something different, mix it according to label directions using your cups and stir stix.
 Hint: For a pendant this size, you will probably need a total of 2 cc of total resin.

 Place the resin onto the pendant, a few drops at a time, until you get the desired dome.
 Use a toothpick to draw the resin to the edge.
 Hint: When using the doming technique, add a little bit of resin, then let it spread.
 This will (hopefully!) keep you from adding too much and it running over the edge.